A Probabilistic Approach to Trajectory-Based Optimal Experimental Design: Numerical Experiments

 where $\kappa\!>\!0$ is the diffusivity and $T$ is the simulation final time.
 The spatial domain is $\domain = [0,1]^2$ with two rectangular interior regions representing buildings where flow cannot enter.
 The boundary $\partial \domain$ includes both the outer boundary and the building walls.
 Here $\vec{v}$ is the velocity (\Cref{fig:AD_Setup}, left) that is obtained by solving a steady Navier--Stokes equation with sidewall–driven flow.
 The initial contaminant distribution shown in \Cref{fig:AD_Setup} is used as the ground truth to create synthetic simulations.

 \paragraph{Forward operator, adjoint operator, and the prior} The forward operator $\F$ maps the model parameter $\iparam$, here the model initial condition, to the observation space.
 Specifically, $\F$ represents a forward simulation over the interval $[0, T]$ followed by applying a restriction/observation operator to extract concentrations $u$ at sensor locations at the observation times.
 The observations are collected along the observation trajectory, and thus the observation operator is time-dependent and is tied to the path as described below.
+Following the standard decomposition (see, e.g.,~\cite{attia2022optimal}), the forward operator at time instance $t_k$ factors as $\Find{0}{k} = \ObsOperind{k}\,\Solind{0}{k}$.
+Here $\Solind{0}{k}$ is the solution operator that propagates the inference parameter $\iparam$ (the initial condition) over the time interval $[t_0, t_k]$ by solving~\eqref{eqn:advection_diffusion}, producing the model state at time $t_k$; this propagation is independent of the design.
+The observation operator $\ObsOperind{k}$ then evaluates the simulated state at the sensor locations at time $t_k$, and the dependence on the design, for example, follows from the fact that $\ObsOperind{k}\equiv\ObsOperind{k}(\design)$ is determined by the spatial locations visited at time $t_k$.
 Here $\F$ is linear, and the adjoint is defined as $\F\adj \!= \!\mat{M}\inv\mat{F}\tran$, where $\mat{M}$ is the finite-element mass matrix.
 The prior distribution of the parameter $\iparam$ is modeled by a Gaussian $\GM{\iparb}{\Cparampriormat}$, where $\Cparampriormat$ is a discretization of $\mathcal{A}^{-2}$, with $\mathcal{A}$ being a Laplacian.
 The prior variance field is plotted in the second panel of \Cref{fig:AD_Setup}.

 \paragraph{Navigation mesh} We use two navigation meshes (\Cref{fig:navigation_meshes}): a coarse mesh (left) for exact trajectory analysis and a fine mesh (right).
 Each node connects to its four nearest neighbors, approximating movement in cardinal directions, with no self-loops.
 Navigation meshes can be designed to include additional connectivity constraints.